ODFW biologists share the latest updates for turkey hunting in their local district, as well as tips and tactics for bagging a bird.

 All hunters who purchase a 2020 spring turkey tag are required to report their hunt results online or by phone (1-866-947-6339) no later than Jan.
 31, 2021.
 Reporting is required even for those who did not hunt or were unsuccessful.
 ODFW uses this information to determine harvest and effort and set future hunting regulations.

 The sight and sound of a turkey’s mating display is enough to quicken the pulse of even the most experienced hunter—and makes calling in a spring tom as exciting as calling in a bull elk.

 While turkeys are notoriously difficult to sneak up on due to their excellent eyesight, the urge to mate makes wary toms (males) a little less cautious when they hear the call of a hen in the spring.

-Toms can become harder to hunt and less vocal later in the hunting season as the mating season falls off the peak.
+Toms can become harder to hunt and less vocal later in the hunting season as the mating season falls off.
 A realistic jake or hen decoy which will draw the bird’s attention away from you and put him right where you want him.

 Safety: Never wear red, white, blue or black when turkey hunting.
 You could be mistaken for a turkey.
 Use caution when calling turkeys where other hunters may be present—and realize that the calling you hear may be other hunters.

 At home practice tips for spring turkey is a Facebook livestream that walks you through conditioning and practicing your turkey calls at home.

 Tod's 10 tips for taking toms (in the spring) for some pointers for turkey hunting in Oregon.